 I however thoroughly enjoyed the playful derision of those who passionately believed in the supernatural and the geeky humour embraced within the tale.
 I recommend Helen Smith’s Beyond Belief to the many younger closet fans of Agatha Christie’s Hercule Poirot and those who appreciate good old-fashioned banter.

-Author Information: Helen Smith is a member of the Writers’ Guild of Great Britain, the Mystery Writers of America, the Crime Writers’ Association and English PEN.
+Helen Smith is a member of the Writers’ Guild of Great Britain, the Mystery Writers of America, the Crime Writers’ Association and English PEN.
 She traveled the world when her daughter was small, doing all sorts of strange jobs to support them both — from cleaning motels to working as a magician’s assistant — before returning to live in London where she wrote her first novel.
 Her work has been praised in The Times, the Guardian, The Independent, Time Out and the Times Literary Supplement.
 Her books have reached number one in the bestseller lists in the Kindle store on both sides of the Atlantic.
+Check our Helen Smith’s author website.

-* My receiving a paperback copy of this title from the author for review purposes in no way hindered the expression of my honest opinions in the above.
+* My receiving a paperback copy for review purposes in no way hindered the expression of my honest opinions in the above.